 Anne WickhamDirector https://au.linkedin.com/pub/anne-wickham/12/b10/60a

-Anne has served on the board of the International Association of Business Communicators (NSW Chapter) and the inaugural Advisory Board for business acceleration hub Tech Beach.
+Anne has also served on the boards of the International Association of Business Communicators (NSW Chapter) and an acceleration hub for start-ups, and she has coached Executive MBA students at UTS who are studying entrepreneurship.

 Anne Wickham’s personal Government experience: